 Anticipated time commitment

-Given the charter of the committee, the board of directors anticipates participation in a quarterly conference calls (which will be scheduled by Eileen Drames) about an hour in duration.
+Given the charter of the committee, the board of directors anticipates participation in quarterly conference calls (which will be scheduled by Michael Propst) about an hour in duration.
 There may be delegated action items in follow up to the calls in order to move the chartered tasks along.
 In general the time commitment will likely be between 3 and 5 hours bi-monthly.